huzvanec/tutorials/android-https-sniff-en/system-cert.md

 - [Git](https://git-scm.com/downloads)
 - [Burp](https://portswigger.net/burp/releases) (or some other debugging proxy)
 # 1 Rooting the emulated device
-The device needs to be rooted to modify the system partition (and installing the certificate).
+The device needs to be rooted to modify the system partition (and install the certificate).
 This approach **does** work with Play Store images.
 Use the `API-31 "S" (Android 12.0)` system image for the best results.
 ### 1.1.Install [rootAVD](https://gitlab.com/newbit/rootAVD)
 A utility that helps with rooting the emulated device using [Magisk](https://github.com/topjohnwu/Magisk).
 ```bash